morgoe/morgoe.github.io/_posts/work/2017-03-02-surgemaker.markdown

 title:                 "SurgeMaker GPS — Helping large companies move as nimbly as startups"
 description:           "SurgeMaker GPS is a B2B SaaS web application that visualizes the improvements made by teams under coaching and helps inform executives' decisions by drawing insights from data."
-hero_title:            "Teaching large companies to move like startups"
+hero_title:            "Teaching large companies to move as nimbly as startups"
-hero_image:            /assets/images/work/aeroster/hero.png
+hero_image:            /assets/images/work/surgemaker/hero.png

 subhero_title:         "Tracking the results of agile coaching"
 subhero_subtitle:      "MFMVP: Massively-Featured Minimum Viable Product"